kcf-jackson/funGraphs/readme.md

 ---

 ### News
+#### 21 Jan, 2019
+- Added offline support.
+Previously the package uses the latest version of the svg.js components by default, but graphs fail to load after the recent update to v2.7 / 3.0.
+Now everything goes back to v2.6.6 and allows offline use.

 #### 14 Oct, 2018
 - Added support to updating source graph from svg file: `update_graph_from_svg` (see Usage 1).